 - 4. Cut the carrots crosswise in half, then cut the halves into thick rough sticks.
 Toss in a bowl with 3 tablespoons of the olive oil, the thyme, and salt and pepper to taste.

 - 5. Heat a chapa or large cast-iron skillet over high heat.
 Working in batches if necessary, add the carrots in a single layer and cook, without turning, until they are charred on the bottom and almost burned, 3 to 5 minutes.
 Turn with a spatula and cook on the other side for 2 to 3 minutes more, adjusting the heat as necessary, until they are charred and crunchy on the outside and tender within.
 Transfer to a tray.
 Wipe out the skillet, if using, and set aside.

 - 6. Combine the parsley and arugula on a large serving platter and toss lightly with half the vinaigrette.
 Place the charred carrots on top.

 - 7. Reheat the chapa or skillet to very high heat and coat with the remaining 1 to 2 tablespoons olive oil.
 Immediately add the slices of goat cheese: be careful—the oil may spatter.
 As soon as you see the cheese blacken on the bottom, remove the slices with a thin spatula and invert onto the charred carrots.
 Toss the garlic chips over the salad and drizzle with the remaining vinaigrette.

-Burnt Carrots with Goat Cheese, Parsley, Arugula, and Crispy Garlic Chips Recipe © 2009 Francis Mallmann.
+Burnt Carrots, Goat Cheese, and Garlic Chips Recipe © 2009 Francis Mallmann.
 Photo © 2009 Santiago Soto Monilor.
 All rights reserved.